35 Christmas Eve Traditions That Create Merry Memories

 Make a cookie tree

 Take your Christmas cookie game up a notch with this 3D representation of a Christmas tree.
 It’s fun for the whole family to get involved in a Christmas Eve tradition of cutting out star-shaped cookies and, after baking, stacking them (starting with a big one on the bottom and progressing to the smallest at the top) and decorating the “tree.”
-Your cookie tree can serve as a table centerpiece for your Christmas Day feast—if you can stop your crew from digging in the night before.
-Check out these other great Christmas cookie recipes.
+Your cookie tree can serve as a centerpiece for your Christmas Day feast—if you can stop your crew from digging in the night before.
+Grab your most festive cookie cutters and get to work!

 Make Santa dust

 Can you imagine if Santa missed your house?
 Devastation!
-Ensure that that’s not a possibility by sprinkling Santa dust on your lawn.
+Ensure that’s not a possibility by sprinkling Santa dust on your lawn.
 There are a couple of variations on the concoction itself, so you can get creative.
-Many opt to target the animals pulling the sleigh with “reindeer dust” consisting of oats, herbs, colored sugar, and anything else they might like to munch on.
-You can also add something sparkly and shiny to catch Father Christmas’ eye—preferably something that doesn’t double as litter, like edible glitter.
+Many opt to target the animals pulling the sleigh with “reindeer dust” consisting of oats, herbs, colored sugar and anything else they might like to munch on.
+You can also add something sparkly and shiny to catch the eye of Father Christmas—preferably something that doesn’t double as litter, like edible glitter.
 Check out these DIY Christmas ornaments that’ll make your tree stand out too.

 Take the same picture every year